jcmdln/ploy/README.md

-`ploy` is a (work-in-progress) lisp-like language for my own fun and learning.
+`ploy` is a lisp-like language for my own fun and learning.

 # Usage